 I'm Luisa Weiss, a writer and home cook based in Berlin.
 I was born in Berlin to an Italian mother and an American father.
-When my parents divorced, my father and I moved to Boston and I started my career as a trans-Atlantic commuter, flying back and forth between Berlin and Boston, between my mother and my father.
+After my parents' divorce, my father and I moved to Boston and I started my career as a trans-Atlantic commuter, flying back and forth between Berlin and Boston.
 This, among many other things, gave me the ability to speak several languages and an abiding love for Leberwurst sandwiches and Pflaumenkuchen, pizza al taglio and roasted rabbit, baked beans and dim sum on Sundays.

 *How I got started:

-After college, six formative weeks at the Radcliffe Publishing Course and one lonely year in Paris, I spent a decade in New York City, where I worked in book publishing as a literary scout and, later, as a cookbook editor.
+After college, six formative weeks at the Radcliffe Publishing Course and one lonely year in Paris, I spent a decade in New York City, where I worked in book publishing as a literary scout and, later, as a cookbook editor (for more on my career path, click here).
 I started this website in New York City in August 2005 to work through a mountain of recipe clippings from the New York Times and the Los Angeles Times that I'd been obsessively saving for years.
 What started out as a fun little hobby ended up changing my life.
 In 2010, I left New York and moved back to Berlin to live with my husband Max (who I met during that long, lonely year in Paris) and write full-time.
 Our son Hugo was born in 2012.

 *All about My Berlin Kitchen: